 The overall growth of the marijuana plant can be stunted.
-With a manganese deficiency, yellowing start on the base of the leaf becoming darker green towards the “fingers”.
+With a manganese deficiency, yellowing starts on the base of the leaf becoming darker green towards the “fingers”.

 Initial symptoms may be similar to nitrogen deficiency (yellowing of the lower leaves).
 The leaves may become mottled or stained.
 However, the telltale sign of a molybdenum deficiency is that leaves may begin to show orange, red or pink around the edges and begin to move toward the center of the leaf.
 Sometimes the color appears in the middle of the leaves as opposed to the edges.

-The pH management is crucial for cannabis plants to absorb nutrients through their roots.
-When the pH around the roots jumps up and down, this can alter the plant and cause brown spots appear on the leaves.
+PH management is crucial for cannabis plants to absorb nutrients through their roots.
+When the pH around the roots jumps up and down, this can alter the plant and cause brown spots to appear on the leaves.
 This is more common in hydroponics configurations (where the pH tends to go up and down), but can occur in the soil.